 Basically, when a hospital or provider accepts a medical lien, it is providing healthcare on credit.

 Once the lien agreement has been signed, the provider will perfect the lien by notifying the interested parties about the agreement.
 By perfecting the lien, the healthcare provider guarantees that they will be paid from the personal injury verdict or settlement, first.
 They come even before the victim, who would be the case’s plaintiff.
+Payment of medical liens can also create delays in the disbursement of the settlement proceeds.

 Not all hospitals, doctors, or providers will work on a lien basis.
 They know that liens are a risk.
 If they provide care in exchange for a lien, and then the victim loses the personal injury case, the healthcare provider can only get paid for their services by the victim.
 The financial limitations of the victim that made them seek out a lien will make it difficult for them to pay their medical bills.
 This will often mean that the bills get sent to collections.
 If this happens, the medical institution will receive a fraction of what they are owed.